 One of the major problems with snoring is that it is a problem not just for the snorer, but for everyone who sleeps around them.
 If you are a snorer, you’ve probably experienced your spouse’s complaints about the loud, disturbing noises you make all night.

 But maybe you haven’t acted on those complaints yet.
-Guess what: if you’re ignoring your spouse’s complaints and making excuses for your snoring, you’re sending them some really negative messages that can destroy your relationship.
+Guess what: if you’re ignoring your spouse’s complaints and making excuses for your snoring, you’re sending them some really negative messages that can ruin your relationship and possibly ruin your health if your snoring is related to sleep apnea.

 I Don’t Believe You